 - The temperature of the meat when it gets put on the grill grate

-- The meat thickness
+- The meats thickness

-You Are Not Being Patient With The Overall Process
+You Are Not Being Patient With the Overall Process

-You’re Serving The Food Too Soon
+You’re Serving the Food Too Soon

 Unless you’re cooking using the reverse sear method, cutting into or serving your meat too soon will cause a deluge of juices to run out all over your plate or cutting board.
 That is why it is suggested to let your meat rest a minimum of 5 to 10 minutes after you remove it from the grill and before serving it.